 Ex situ conservation breeding has been a major part of efforts to recover whooping cranes.
 The captive population was established beginning in the late 1960s.
 However, this population is plagued by numerous reproductive problems including low number of eggs laid, low natural fertility, and delayed onset of egg laying in young females.
 CSS researchers are working to understand the impact of housing on reproductive hormones, behavior and success.

 The study included eight established breeding pairs with lower-than-expected egg production.
 Four pairs were housed in normal dry pens, while the other four were moved to renovated, wetland pens.
 Through behavioral recordings and noninvasive hormone monitoring, researchers examined the effect of captive environment on reproductive function.
 Additional studies include the effect of captive management on egg fertility and the establishment of cryopreservation protocols for use in the whooping crane.

 The Whooping Crane Breeding Facility and research program were made possible by the Volgenau Foundation and an anonymous donor.

-Funding for these projects, past and present, include the Morris Animal Foundation, the Cosmos Club, United States Geological Survey, and the University of Maryland-Animal and Avian Science Department
+Funding for past projects includes the Morris Animal Foundation, the Cosmos Club, United States Geological Survey and the University of Maryland-Animal and Avian Science Department.